-- 2. The commission shall encourage all persons and corporations subject to its jurisdiction to formulate and carry out long-range programs, individually or cooperatively, for the performance of their public service responsibilities, including the achievement of the climate justice and emission reduction mandates in article seventy-five of the environmental conservation law, with economy, efficiency, and care for the public safety, the preservation of environmental values and the conservation of natural resources. - § 5.
-Section 30 of the public service law, as amended by chapter 686 of the laws of 2002, is amended to read as follows: - § 30.
+2. The commission shall encourage all persons and corporations subject jurisdiction to formulate and carry out long-range programs, individually or cooperatively, for the performance of their public service responsibilities, including the achievement of the climate justice and emission reduction mandates in chapter one hundred six of the laws of two thousand nineteen, and such successors in law and function as may arise from time to time, with economy, efficiency, and care 54 for the public safety, the preservation of environmental values and the 55 conservation of natural resources.

+§ 5.
+Section 30 of the public service law, as amended by chapter 686 of the laws of 2002, is amended to read as follows:

+§ 30.
 Residential gas, electric and steam service policy.
-1. This article shall apply to the provision of all or any part of the gas, electric or steam service provided to any residential customer by any electric or steam and municipalities corporation or municipality.
-It is hereby declared to be the policy of this state that the continued 55 provision of [all or any part of such gas,] electric [and steam service] 56 services to all residential customers without unreasonable qualifications or lengthy delays is necessary for the preservation of the health and general welfare, is consistent with the achievement of the state's climate justice and emission reduction mandates, and is in the public 3 4 interest.
-It is further the policy of this state that gas service for 5 existing residential customers must be provided in a manner that is safe 6 and adequate, not unjustly discriminatory or unduly preferential, and in 7 all respects just and reasonable, while providing for an orderly right-8 sizing of the gas distribution system to achieve consistency with the 9 climate justice and emission reduction mandates in article seventy-five 10 of the environmental conservation law, prioritizing low-to-moderate 11 income customers and disadvantaged communities as defined in article 12 seventy-five of the environmental conservation law, and encouraging 13 neighborhood-scale transitions.
+1. This article shall apply to the provision of all or any part of the gas, electric or steam service provided to any residential customer by any gas, electric or steam and municipalities corporation or municipality.
+It is hereby declared to be the policy of this state that the continued provision of [all or any part of such gas,] electric and steam [service] services to all residential customers without unreasonable qualifications or lengthy delays is necessary for the preservation of the health and general welfare, is consistent with the achievement of the state's climate justice and emission reduction mandates, and is in the public interest.
+It is further the policy of this state that gas service for existing residential customers must be provided in a manner that is safe and adequate, not unjustly discriminatory or unduly preferential, and in all respects just and reasonable, while providing for an orderly rightsizing of the gas distribution system to achieve consistency with the climate justice and emission reduction mandates in chapter one hundred six of the laws of two thousand nineteen, and such successors in law and function as may arise from time to time, prioritizing low-to-moderate income customers and disadvantaged communities as defined in section 75-0101 of the environmental conservation law, and encouraging neighborhood-scale transitions.